Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 SetPrivateProfileString('Game Options','3E Thief Sneak Attack','1')
 ```
-if it is not already there (it replaces backstab with 3ed Sneak Attack).
+if it is not already there (it replaces backstab with 3ed Sneak Attack for Baldurs gate 1 and 2, for IWD it can be changed through the game menu).

 Also it is strongly advised that you make a backup of your dialog.tlk file before installing.

-This mod was only tested with clean BG:ENHANCED EDITION 2.3 install (or Sod with modmerge) and BG 2:ENHANCED EDITION 2.3 and might not be compatible with any other mods.
+This mod was only tested with clean BG:ENHANCED EDITION 2.3 install (or Sod with modmerge), BG 2:ENHANCED EDITION 2.3 and might not be compatible with any other mods.
+It also seems to install and work with Icewind Dale ENHANCED EDITION 2.5 but no extensive testing was done.

 I also strongly suggest to use a mod Colorful Specialist Slots made by kjeron ( https://us.v-cdn.net/5019558/uploads/editor/nn/cv0dplebsnjj.rar) which forces specialist mages to spend 1 or 2 slots only on the spells from corresponding school (I suggest to use 2 as per Pathfidner rules).
 It should be installed after DND3.5 mod.